tatimohammed/Supermarket-Sales-DWH/readme.md

 # Supermarket Sales - Data Warehouse project
 ## Project Description
 This is End-to-End data project, we will start from building the data source and ending up with thr dashboarding and deploy ML model.

-In this project we are trying to buid this simple data pipeline.
 ``` bash
 .
 ├── Data